shawnold112/Used-Car-Market-Exploratory-Data-Analysis-SQL-/README.md

 3. 'year': Year car was made

-4. car_long: Long of the car
+4. 'car_long': Long of the car

 5. 'lat': Lat of the car